 We left Morro and drove through the Morro Golf course, passed Los Osos onto Pismo Beach.

 Our first stop at Pismo was Shell Beach, a residential area overlooking a cliff top with various rock formations housing pelicans and cormorants.
-We had a little stroll around this nice residential area and thought what a great place to live.
+We had a little stroll around this nice residential area and thought what a great place it would be to live.

 Then to Pismo Beach and the Pier area, which was the first reasonable size tourist place we had seen on the Coast since Monterrey, although it appeared smaller.
 They had built some three and four storey apartments on the front, but in a tasteful style.
 It looked a nice resort, but wasn’t on our agenda to stop, so a quick drive through to appreciate it and we were back on US1.